 - SSDI applicants can receive benefits through the Presumptive Disability program while the approval process is underway.

 Social Security Disability Insurance (SSDI), commonly abbreviated as SSD and SSI, is a Social Security program that pays monthly disability benefits.
 This is paid up to a person’s retirement age, and to any applicant who is disabled or blind and who cannot work.
 Since 1956, the SSDI has been a safety net government program that helps people whose physical or mental disabilities are so severe that they cannot undertake substantial work.

 There are currently 8 million SSDI disability benefit recipients in the U.S.

-The average monthly SSDI payment for an individual is $1,132, and $1,919 for a family.
-These constitute half or less of what the individual earned prior to their disability.
+The average monthly Social Security Disability Insurance payment for an individual is $1,132, and $1,919 for a family.
+These constitute half or less of the wage the individual earned prior to their disability.
 And while there are several factors that qualify an individual for these monthly payments, the predominant factor is that a person must have first paid into Social Security by way of their payroll taxes.

-To qualify for benefits under the SSDI program, the following criteria must be met:
+To be eligible for benefits under the Social Security Disability program, the following criteria must be met:

 - The individual’s condition must be certified as severe.
 The Social Security Administration (SSD) defines “severe” in terms of how much the disability prevents an individual from performing their activities of daily living (ADLs).
 For children, the definition extends to how much the disability prevents a child from participating in “age-appropriate” activities; for adults, it reflects on how much the person is prevented from working.